 Begonia propagation is easier than you think.
 There are several Begonia varieties, and they all have the same propagation process.
-To propagate from stem cuttings, trim Begonia stems 4 inches (10 cm) and insert directly into a growing medium so Begonia can root properly.
+To propagate from stem cuttings, trim Begonia stems 4 inches (10 cm) and insert directly into a growing medium so that Begonia can root properly.
 Then, water and provide proper light.

-To propagate Begonia from seed, you'll start with seeds, seed-starting pots, and seed-starting mix.
+To propagate Begonia from seed, you'll start with seeds, seed-starting pots, and a seed-starting mix.
 Fill pots with seed-starting mix and lightly mist with a spray bottle.
 Gently place seeds in pots and loosely cover with plastic wrap to maintain humidity and warmth.
 Let your seedlings grow in a warm spot out of direct sunlight.